 4. Container Gardening is Portable

 Do you have a very small backyard or can’t commit to a permanent location?
 Putting your flowers and plants in a container is a great solution.
 Many plants are happy to live indoors by a window, and can give depth and life to your home decor.
 In addition, inside plants reduce stress, increase feelings of well-being, and even serve to reduce background noise.

 5. Clean Your Indoor Air with Container Plants

 Some plants have an amazing ability to clean indoor air.
-If you live in an urban area or large city, consider including indoor container plants.
+So, if you live in an urban area or large city, consider including indoor container plants.
 Aloe vera, areca palm, bamboo, and rubber plants in your indoor containers create a breath of fresh air.

 In conclusion, it’s not hard to see why people have fallen in love with container gardening.
 The variety and convenience of this practice can elevate your gardening design, clean your air, and reduce stress.
 What other advantages will you find in your container gardening adventures?